less/old-lesscss.org/templates/pages/reference.md

     0.9998766324816606 // cosine of 1 gradian

 ###acos
 Calculates arccosine (inverse of cosine) function.
-Returns number in radians e.g. a number between 0 and &Pi;.
+Returns number in radians e.g. a number between 0 and &pi;.

 Parameters: